Chapter 1 Economics Defined

 Preface: Political Economy American Capitalism is designed to efficiently maximize total production while creating the profit required to pay for perceived risk.
 American Politics is designed to satisfy perceived needs of the majority in accordance with the US Constitution.
 It evolves to meet majority needs while protect minority rights with decisions compatible with American Capitalism.
 Disputes settled by the Supreme court's interpretation of the US Constitution.

-Political Economy Controversies
+or Political Economy

 I. Basic Terms

-A. Economics is the social science concerned with the use of scarce resources like land and labor to fulfill human needs.
+A. Economy is the social science concerned with the use of

+resources like land and labor to fulfill human needs.